plone/plone.recipe.zope2instance/README.txt

 icp-address
   Give a port for the ICP server.
 This enables the ICP server.

+import-directory
+  Used to configure the import directory for instance.
+  Defaults to `<client-home>/import`.

 port-base
   Offset applied to the port numbers used for ZServer configurations.
 For example, if the http-server port is 8080 and the port-base is 1000, the HTTP